Usable-Security-and-Privacy-Lab/lets-auth-ca/README.md

 ### Create a configuration directory

-Create a configuration directory in `configs/development`.
+Create a configuration directory in `lets-auth-ca-development`.

 ### Generate keys and the root certificate